Home buying costs to consider.

 Hidden costs

-- New homes often need finishing touches like carpets, curtains and landscaping, and the costs can add up quickly.
-Check the quality of the building materials and finish, as any shortcuts during the build could cost you money in the future
+- New homes often need finishing touches like carpets, curtains and landscaping and the costs can add up quickly.
+Do check the quality of the building materials and finish as any shortcuts during the build could cost you money in the future.

 Real estate agent